 Before you leave, make sure you take care of a few things around the house.

 - Check your insurance coverage.
-Before you leave, check your insurance policies to make sure you’re covered in event of an accident or natural disaster that occurs while you’re gone.
-You should also consider whether to put your car insurance on hold if you won’t be driving—in most cases, it’s better to keep your policy active so you can earn discounts for continuous coverage, especially if you have cheap insurance to begin with.
+Before you leave, check your insurance policies to make sure you’re covered in the event of an accident or natural disaster that occurs while you’re gone.
+You should also consider whether to put your car insurance on hold if you won’t be driving.
+In most cases, it’s better to keep your policy active so you can earn discounts for continuous coverage, especially if you have cheap insurance to begin with.

 - Unplug your appliances.
 You can also lower your utility bills by unplugging all your appliances—even the ones that are turned off.
 Even while off, most appliances and devices draw a small amount of phantom power.
-Keeping them unplugged will eliminate this, and could reduce the risk of an electrical fire.
+Keeping them unplugged will eliminate this and could reduce the risk of an electrical fire.

-- Have a friend check in.
+- Have a friend check-in.
 Instead of hiring a house sitter, ask a friend to check in on your house periodically.
 Treating them to dinner as a thank-you is probably less expensive than what a professional sitter would charge you.

 Finding a Place to Stay